BudgetDAC/AMPReview

 Technology, Functionality and Operation

-The GO link features the ES9219MQ/Q, which is a standard SoC (“system on chip”), that is DAC and amp are on the same chip.
-This saves space and helps keeping the device’s size down, but it leaves the audio engineer only few options to tweak the sound (you cannot bypass the SoC’s amp).
-Hence devices with the same SoC sound similar.
+The GO link features the ES9219MQ/Q, which is a standard all-in-one), that is DAC and amp are on the same chip.
+This saves space and helps keeping the device’s size down, but it leaves the audio engineer only few options to tweak the sound (you cannot bypass the all-in-one’s amp).
+Hence devices with the same all-in-one chips sound similar.

 Questyle found a way for their M15 by tagging their proprietary modules onto the chip, and ifi Audio also found a way to improve the prefab sound by adding their proprietary components: